While not as famous of other ghosts, the White Lady of Tutbury remains intriguing.

 After nearly 600 years of war wounds and rebuilding, the once-impregnable fortress was destroyed once and for all by the Parliamentarians at the end of the Civil War, to punish and impoverish the lands thereabouts for siding with King Charles I. At the restoration of the monarchy, Tutbury Castle was left as a ruin and memorial for Charles and all who suffered at the hands of Cromwell and his followers.

 While it is understandable that people may choose to believe the spectral White Lady to be Queen Mary, I suggest she might could be any number of ladies who once walked the Castle grounds, in any of the many eras where it was a place busy with life, and a vital center of the local universe in that part of England.
+But my guineas would be on poor Blanche, who died so young, so long ago.

 And thus, my tone poem.